alba-lang/lang-spec/sphinx/src/compilation/elaboration/e_pattern_match.rst

     .. code::

-        pi = (y := c y1 y2 ...)             -- constructor pattern doesn't need parameters
+        pi = (y := c {q1} {q2} ... y1 y2 ...)
         a1 = c {q1} {q2} ... b1 b2 ...

-    Note that a constructor pattern doesn't need the parameters of the inductive type.
-The parameters are the same for all constructors and are implicitely determined by the specific inductive type.
+    Note that the parameters in the pattern and the argument have to be equivalent.
+Otherwise the pattern match expression wouldn't be welltyped.
     The pattern match expression reduces to

     .. code::